-To change the view, click on the Views button in the toolbar and select the view you want to use (or select one of the views from the View menu).
+To change the view, click on the View button on the toolbar and select the view you want to use (or select one of the views from the View menu).
 Keynote also allows you to enter presenter notes for each slide.
 These notes are only visible to the person giving the presentation when a second display is used.
 To add notes to a slide:

-- Click View in the toolbar and choose Show Presenter Notes (or select View > Show Presenter Notes in the Menu bar). - 2.
+- Click on View on the toolbar and choose Show Presenter Notes (or select View > Show Presenter Notes on the Menu bar). - 2.
 Enter the note text in the blank area below the slide. - Select a different slide using the slide organizer on the left and repeat the previous steps to add another presenter note.